cyfrost/whatsapp-desktop/README.md

 # Contributing

-No rules for contributing, send a PR :)
+No rules for contributing, Just send a PR :)